West Virginia Penitentiary: 1986 Riot

-At around 5:30 pm, twenty inmates, known as a group called the "Avengers", stormed the mess hall where Captain Glassock and others were on duty.
-"Within seconds, he (Captain Glassock), five other officers, and a food service worker were tackled and slammed to the floor.
-Inmates put knives to their throats and handcuffed them with their own handcuffs."
+At around 5:30 p.m, twenty inmates, known as a group called the "Avengers", stormed the mess hall where Captain Glassock and others were on duty.
+"Within seconds.
+Glassock, five other officers, and a food-service worker were taken hostage, threatened with knives, and handcuffed.
 Although several hostages were taken throughout the day, none of them were seriously injured.
-However, over the course of the two-day upheaval, three inmates were killed for an assortment of reasons.
-"The inmates who initiated the riot were not prepared to take charge of it.
-Danny Lehman, the Avengers' president, was quickly agreed upon as best suited for the task of negotiating with authorities and presenting the demands to the media."
-Yet, Lehman was not a part of the twenty men who began the riot.
-Governor Arch A. Moore, Jr. went to the penitentiary to talk with the inmates.
-This meeting set up a new list of rules and standards on which the prison would build.
-National and local news covered the story, as well as the inmates meeting with Governor Moore.
+Three inmates were killed during the two day riot.
+Danny Lehman, president of the Avengers, emerged as the inmates' principal negotiator with authorities and spokesperson to the media.
+Lehman was not among the 20 inmates who initially began the riot.
+Governor Arch A. Moore Jr. met with inmates during the riot.